Best Dividend For 2017

 So far in this series, I have disclosed the following top picks for 2017: Arbitrage, Asset class, Asset class short, Closed-end fund, Commodity, Country market, Credit card, Currency, Insurer, MLP, Philanthropy, and Utility.
 Before year-end, I will discuss a few final categories.

 Today, I offer my favorite dividend opportunity for 2017: Syngenta (NYSE:SYT).
-Its regular dividend yield is under 3% but that is not the dividend that most interests me.
+Its regular dividend yield is under 3% but it is not the dividend that most interests me.
 What interests me is that ChemChina is trying to buy it.
 The $14.51 arb spread offers a 68% IRR if the deal closes by April.
 That includes the special dividend of one Swiss Franc that you will get right before the deal closes, for a quirky and lucrative opportunity.

 Colony